Wiscasset police investigate armed robbery

-WISCASSET — A man walked into Maxwell’s Market and Deli at 475 Gardiner Road, brandished a handgun and demanded cash Friday, according to Wiscasset police.
+WISCASSET — A man walked into Maxwell’s Market and Deli at 475 Gardiner Road, pointed a handgun at the clerk and demanded cash Friday, according to Wiscasset police.

+The incident happened at around 9:30 a.m. when only the store clerk and one other store employee was in the building with the suspect, according to Sgt.
+Perry Hatch.
+The man got away with an undisclosed amount of cash.
+He wore a mask, sunglasses and hood while in the store.
+No one was hurt during the robbery.

+The suspect was last seen running north on Gardiner Road, according to police.
+Hatch said police used a dog to track the suspect to a parking area, so police believe he left the area in a vehicle.

 Comments are not available on this story.